 Going back to college as a mature student is not easy.

-The Best Time to Drop Out
+The Best Time to Drop Out of College

 From my personal point of view, it is better to drop out early than late.
 The room for recovery is bigger when you drop out early.

-It doesn’t matter which year you are in, if you are thinking of dropping out of college, don’t wait anymore; drop out as soon as you can.
+It doesn’t matter which year you are in, if you are thinking of dropping out of college, don’t wait anymore.
+Drop out as soon as you can.
 If it is the wrong choice, you will easily realize it and recover from it.

 Are you still skeptical of taking the leap?
 Don’t worry.
 My advice definitely does not consider all the factors involved in your specific case.
-That is why I recommend you hire a professional life coach (Link opens in new tab) to help you make a clear cut decision whether you should drop out of University or you should stay.
+That is why I recommend you hire a professional life coach to help you make a clear cut decision whether you should drop out of University or you should stay.

 Remember the earlier you make the decision, the bigger the room to recover you will have in case you make the wrong decision.